 Is there anything better than coming home to a slow cooked lentil stew that made your house smell amazing all day?
 I could eat lentils everyday and this recipe is one of my favorites.

 I really love the versatility of the dish in that the veggies and lentils are interchangeable.
 Out of red lentils?
 Use green!
 Out of carrots?
-No biggie, throw in that sad zucchini that you forgot to use last week!
+No biggie, throw in that sad zucchini that you forgot to put through the noodle maker last week!

 The star of this particular show, however, is Harissa.
 This North African condiment (like a spicy paste) is incredible and will find its way into so many dishes after you’ve finished making this ridiculously easy and delicious stew.